sensu/sensu-chef/README.md

 cookbook specific to your environment (wrapper).
 Without such a wrapper, no Sensu configuration files will be created for your nodes.

-This cookbook does not attempt to manage or pin its dependencies (neither cookbooks nor packages).
-If you require or desire pinning either of these, you should do so in your wrapper cookbook.

 An example wrapper cookbook can be found [HERE](https://github.com/portertech/chef-monitor).